 With the ability to become Vietnam’s next big tourist destination, Quy Nhon can offer you endless hours of tranquility, beautifully entwined with sundry escapades and a simple, yet colorful culture.
 So are you ready to explore this city?
 Well, here are some of the best things you can experience in Quy Nhon:

-Bordered with hills on one side and South China Sea (or East Sea as the Vietnamese like to call it) on the other, Quy Nhon is endowed with picturesque landscapes and sun-kissed beaches.
+Bordered with hills on one side and the South China Sea (or East Sea as the Vietnamese like to call it) on the other, Quy Nhon is endowed with picturesque landscapes and sun-kissed beaches.
 The beachfront stretches right from Quy Nhon port to the hills and is easily accessible.
-Just outside the main city is Queen’s Beach (Bai Trung), a popular spot with the locals and famous for the egg shaped rocky pebbles that heap up on its shore.
+Just outside the main city is Queen’s Beach (Bai Trung), a popular spot with the locals and famous for the egg-shaped rocky pebbles that heap upon its shore.
 Tomb of Han Mac Tu, the romantic and ill-fated Vietnamese poet of the 20th-century, is located on this beach also.

 2. Snorkel and swim around Phuong Mai Peninsula

 Away from the main city and located on the other side of the Thi Nai Bridge, the longest oversea bridge in Vietnam, are the beaches of Phuong Mail Peninsula.
 On your way to one of the most frequented beaches ‘Nhon Ly’, you will come across Phuong Mai sand dunes which is a vast expanse of sand that keeps changing its shape due to the sea-winds blowing from the beaches.
 You can test your strength by trying to climb one of those dunes.
 It can be an arduous task, especially during summers.
 However, the final reward - breathtaking views of the endless sea merging into the horizon, is totally worth the effort.